-“Cabbage is a mouthful.
-Cabbage helps with the prevention of premature aging, reducing the chances of abnormal cell growth, improves the health of the skin and eyes, helps in weight loss, boosts the immune system, helps to build stronger bones, detoxifies the body, improves circulation and slows down the onset of degenerative neurological conditions.
-Wow where can I get some cabbage?”
+“Cabbage is a wonderful vegetable.
+Cabbage helps with the prevention of premature aging, reducing the chances of abnormal cell growth, improves the health of the skin and eyes, aids in weight loss, boosts the immune system, helps build stronger bones, detoxifies the body, improves circulation and slows down the onset of degenerative neurological conditions.
+Wow!!”
+Fred

 Cabbage can be consumed: raw or fermented in a salad, steamed or as an ingredient in a fresh vegetable juice.

-Cabbage has an abundant source of Vitamin C and is higher in vitamin C than oranges.
+Cabbage has an abundant source of Vitamin C and is higher in vitamin C than oranges and other related fruits.
 Cabbage’s Vitamin C helps reduce free radicals which are one of the fundamental causes of premature aging.
 Cabbage helps in repairing the wear and tear on the cellular tissues.
-It can also speed up the healing process for wounds and damaged tissues: especially in the stomach and intestines and helps regulate the proper functioning of the nervous system.
+It can also speed up the healing process for wounds and damaged tissues: especially in the stomach and intestines.

 Cabbage is loaded with sulphur which helps fight microbial infections in wounds and reduces the frequency and severity of ulcers while it aids in the healing of damaged cellular tissue.

-Cabbage is rich in iodine which helps in proper functioning of the brain and the nervous system, along with keeping the glands of the endocrine system in proper condition.
+Cabbage is rich in iodine which helps in proper functioning of the brain and the nervous system.

 Cabbage is a detoxifier that helps purify the blood and removes toxins, primarily free radicals and uric acids which are one of the primary causes of inflammation, arthritis and kidney dysfunction and skin problems.